Skip to main content

 • To check the legality and appropriateness of other transactions (including transactions with shareholders) under competition and business laws

 With the establishment and operation of this committee, we will lead the way in creating a market for fair and equitable electricity and gas transactions in Japan.
-At the same time, by further pursuing fair and equitable transactions, we strive to ensure that business profits are passed on through market competition to the end consumer—our valued customers.
+At the same time, by further promoting fair and equitable transactions, we will ensure that business profits are passed on through market competition to the end consumer—our valued customers.

 Tax Compliance